fgka/py-bq-sampler/terraform/README.md

 ## Deploy

-*NOTE*: if you just recently enabled ``bigquerydatatransfer.googleapis.com``, the system service account might be created yet and your Terraform deployment might fail due to ``service-YOUR_PROJECT_NUMBER@gcp-sa-bigquerydatatransfer.iam.gserviceaccount.com`` not found or permission denied.
+**NOTE**: if you just recently enabled ``bigquerydatatransfer.googleapis.com``, the system service account might **not** be created yet and your Terraform deployment might fail due to ``service-YOUR_PROJECT_NUMBER@gcp-sa-bigquerydatatransfer.iam.gserviceaccount.com`` not found or permission denied.
 This is expected and it does happen.
-You can force the creation of the service account by manually creating a bogus transfer on each account.
+You can force the creation of the service accounts by manually creating a bogus transfer on each account.
 To do that follow instructions starting at [What is BigQuery Data Transfer Service?](https://cloud.google.com/bigquery/docs/dts-introduction)